-At time of enrollment, the IEB informs participants, and their families or legal representatives, of the incident management process and the availability of protective services through the local AAA.
+At time of enrollment, the IEB informs participants of the incident management process.
 This information is provided through the participant information materials developed by OLTL.
 These materials include how to recognize and report abuse, neglect and exploitation, as well as the prohibition on the use of restraints, seclusion and other restrictive interventions.
-In addition, the information includes both the AAA's and OLTL's toll free numbers and the process for reporting suspected abuse, neglect and exploitation.
-The Service Coordinator is responsible for reviewing this information at least annually with the participant, and their family or legal representative, at time of reassessment or if there is suspicion of abuse, neglect, exploitation or abandonment.
+In addition, the information includes OLTL's toll free number and the process for reporting these occurrences to either the participant's Service Coordinator or OLTL directly.
+The Service Coordinator is responsible for reviewing this information at least annually with the participant at time of reassessment or if there is suspicion of abuse, neglect, exploitation or abandonment.